Common Reasonable Accommodations for Individuals with Diabetes

 - The ability to keep diabetes supplies and food nearby

-- The ability to test blood glucose and inject insulin anywhere at work
+- The ability to test blood sugar and inject insulin anywhere at work

 - If requested, a private area to test blood glucose or administer insulin